• Available in virtually every color

-Subway Tile Questions Answered
+Subway Tile FAQs

 What is Subway Tile?

 Traditionally, subway tile backsplash is a white 3 x 6 inch glazed ceramic tile.
 However, the definition of subway tile has expanded as it has grown in popularity in the design world to include most sizes that are twice the length as they are wide.
-They come in virtually all colors and many other materials like glass, procelain, and natural stone.
+They come in virtually all colors and many other materials like glass, porcelain, and natural stone.

 Are Subway Tiles Going Out of Style?